Camping in the Serengeti National Park

 Lions had killed a wildebeest nearby the night before.

-Lions and hyenas directly compete for the same food, and it is likely the hyenas we heard were on their way to investigate this kill.
+Lions and hyenas directly compete for the same food, and the hyenas we heard were likely on their way to investigate this kill.
 If hyenas have enough numbers and there aren’t any large, adult male lions present, then hyenas have been known to chase lions off of their kills.
 They must not have had the numbers they needed that night as the lions were still enjoying their breakfast when we arrived and there was no sign of the hyenas we heard.

 Camping in the Serengeti